Order-based Structure Learning without Score Equivalence: Simulation studies

-Next, we generate $X$ by assuming each $\se_j$ in the SEM model~\eqref{eq:ln.str.eq} has variance $\omega_j$ (i.e., unequal error variances).
-We repeat the simulation study presented in the left column of Table~\ref{table:uniform} by sampling $\omega_j$ independently from the uniform distribution on $[0.7, 1.3]$ for each $j$, and we observe that the advantage of the proposed method is more significant; see Section~\ref{subsec:compare_supp} in the supplementary material for the results.
+Lastly, we generate $X$ by assuming each $\se_j$ in the structural equation models~\eqref{eq:ln.str.eq} has variance $\omega_j$; thus, the equal variance assumption is violated.
+We repeat the simulation study presented in the left column of Table~\ref{table:uniform} by sampling $\omega_j$ independently from the uniform distribution on $[0.7, 1.3]$ for each $j$, and we observe that the advantage of the proposed method is more significant; see Section~\ref{subsec:compare_supp} in the supplementary material for the result.
 To further examine how the heterogeneity of error variances affects the performance of our method, we fix $n = 500$ and $p = 40$, and sample $\omega_j$ from $\mathrm{Uniform}([1-b, 1+b])$ for $b = 0, 0.1, \dots, 0.9$.
 We plot the distribution of the HD metric over 30 replicates against $b$ in Fig.~\ref{fig:misspecification}.
 The proposed order MCMC sampler again performs uniformly better than competing algorithms.
 Besides, our method appears to be more robust, especially when $b$ is not too large, which is probably due to the use of model averaging in Bayesian posterior inference.
-In general, when the error variances have a larger degree of heterogeneity, structure learning becomes more difficult.
-In particular, if reversing an edge $i \rightarrow j$ results in another Markov equivalent DAG, then the direction of this edge cannot be determined by using only observational data.
-This is the main reason why in Fig.~\ref{fig:misspecification} all three algorithms perform worse when the heterogeneity level $b$ increases.
-However, as we will see in the next section, in practice enforcing edge directions using the equal variance assumption is often reasonable.